Communication: Audiences & Persuasion, BA

 Visit the Annenberg School for Communication website for a list of the approved Research Method courses.

 Study abroad and study away courses are normally assigned the numbers COMM 2985 or 2995.
 Students can complete up to 3 COMM 2985 or 2995 courses toward their COMM major.

 Students with a 3.5 or higher cumulative GPA can elect to enroll in the yearlong 2 CU senior thesis course sequence, COMM 4797 and COMM 4997.

-Only 1 of the 3 non-COMM elective courses may be at the intermediate or advanced level.
-The course must be related to the student’s Communication major, but is not required to be related to the student's concentration, and must be pre-approved by a member of the COMM Undergraduate Advising Team.
+Only 1 of the 3 non-COMM elective courses may be at the introductory level.
+1 of the 3 non-COMM elective courses must be related to the student’s Communication major, but is not required to be related to the student's concentration, and must be pre-approved by a member of the Communication Undergraduate Advising Team.

 The degree and major requirements displayed are intended as a guide for students entering in the Fall of 2023 and later.
 Students should consult with their academic program regarding final certifications and requirements for graduation.